BhavyeMathur/goopylib-v1/README.md

 There are probably still a lot of bugs in the release version, but I moved onto Version 1.1 because I started working on a Sound Engine for goopylib which I want to be part of 1.1

+#### 1.1.16-alpha3 20th August 2020

+* Made Animated Image moving much faster
+* Added an optional parameter to the GraphWin's `update_win()` function to control how often a window updates

 #### 1.1.14-alpha2 18th-19th August 2020